-In 1923 during the West End run of his musical revue London Calling, the twenty-four year old Noël Coward encountered another young man, who was to play a significant role in his life.
+In 1923 during the West End run of his musical revue London Calling, the 24 year-old Noël Coward encountered another young man, who was to play a significant role in his life.
 With sexual relations between men remaining a criminal offence in Britain, until 1967, the truth about their relationship could never become public knowledge in either of their lifetimes.
 The dashing fellow who had caught Coward’s eye was none other than His Royal Highness Prince George, the fourth son of the reigning monarch, King George V.

 A voracious bisexual who dabbled in the use of both cocaine and morphine, the Prince was instantly drawn to the urbane playwright, who had already made a name for himself through such credits as The Better Half and The Queen Was in the Parlour.
 They began a clandestine affair, one which resumed intermittently over the two decades which followed their first meeting.